hazcod/euvd-go/README.md

 # euvd-go

-A Go program that exports 1Password usage, signin and audit events to Microsoft Sentinel SIEM.
+A Go SDK and commandline application to pull up data from the [ENISA EU Vulnerability Database](https://euvd.enisa.europa.eu/).

 ## Running